0xPolygonMiden/compiler/docs/src/getting_started.md

 and how you use them is likely to differ depending on the project, but we've tried to provide good coverage regardless.

-There are a set of guides which are focused on documenting the workflows for specific use cases that we wish to ensure are well supported, or have encountered so far, but if you feel there is anything missing, feel free to open an issue and we will try to address the missing docs as soon as possible!
+There is a set of guides which are focused on documenting the workflows for specific use cases that we wish to ensure are well supported, or have encountered so far, but if you feel there is anything missing, feel free to open an issue and we will try to address the missing docs as soon as possible!